Cost of LivingUpdated May 2026

 Is Martha's Vineyard Cheap or Expensive for Cost of Living?

-Why does cost of living cost more in Martha's Vineyard? a knowledge economy fueled by Ivy League universities and billion-dollar healthcare systems The northeast region's Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets., and MA's regulatory environment also play a role.
+Why do cost of living cost more in Martha's Vineyard? a knowledge economy fueled by Ivy League universities and billion-dollar healthcare systems The northeast region's Snow removal, ice dam prevention, and storm damage are annual line items that don't exist in sunnier markets., and MA's regulatory environment also play a role.
 This is a premium market where quality comes at a price.

 Practical Advice for Martha's Vineyard